-Helloo Friends!
+Hello Friends!
 I hope this finds you well!
-I am not a professional photographer by any standards but having an Instagram account, where the main form of content creation is visual, has taught me a thing or two about taking pictures.
-You don’t need a fancy camera for any of the tips and tricks below, but some of these are actually from my iphone.
+I am not a professional photographer by any standards, but having an Instagram account, where the main form of content creation is visual, has taught me a thing or two about taking pictures.
+You don’t need a fancy camera for any of the tips and tricks below, but some of these are actually from my iPhone.
 Can you tell which ones 😉 I bet you cant!
-I hope you will read my easy tips and tricks on how to take some beautiful photos, and let me know if you have some that I haven’t tried yet!
+Follow my easy Flat Lay Photo Tips and tricks and learn how to take some beautiful photos using a camera or even an iPhone.

 Don’t have time to read?
 No worries!